Fast Rerandomization via the BRAIN: BRAIN for Structured Randomized Experiments

-Sequential rerandomization proceeds as follows: When the $k$-th group enrolls in the experiment, the experimenter randomly assigns treatment to the units without changing the assignment status of the previously enrolled groups.
-The experimenter aims to balance the covariates of all units in the first $k$ groups.
-Therefore, the experimenter rerandomizes the $n_k$ units until $M_{[k]} \le a_k$, where $a_k$ is a prespecified threshold. \cite{zhou2018sequential} proposed to use acceptance-rejection sampling in this procedure, so we refer to their method as SeqARSRR.
-Recently, \cite{zhu2022pair} proposed a sequential pair-switching rerandomization(SeqPSRR) method to reduce the computational cost.
-SeqPSRR essentially performs PSRR in each stage of the sequential experiment.
-In \autoref{sec:simulation structured}, we will show that both SeqARSRR and SeqPSRR can be time-consuming.

-We note that sequential rerandomization in the $k$-th stage can be formulated into the following constrained binary quadratic programming problem, whose feasible set we refer to as $\mathcal{F}_{[k]}$.

-Based on this observation, we extend VNSRR to sequentially randomized experiments and refer to this variant as SeqVNSRR.
-SeqVNSRR performs VNSRR in each stage of the experiment while fixing the assignments obtained in previous stages.
-It also adopts the updating trick, the specific form of the local search step, and the hyperparameter combination mentioned in \autoref{sec:VNSRR} to reduce the computational cost.
+We extend our BRAIN method to sequentially randomized experiments (denoted by SeqBRAIN, details in Algorithm \ref{alg:SeqBRAIN}) where it performs BRAIN in each stage of the experiment while fixing the assignments obtained in previous stages.